yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/hello-world.md

 ![breakdown](hello-world/breakdown.jpg)

 The content of the scene will respectively appear in four core panels **resource manager, arrangement manager, scene editor and property checker** according to workflows.
-Introductions to the editor interface and main panel will be shown in detail in the following [../basics/editor-overview.md] section.
+Introductions to the editor interface and main panel will be shown in detail in the following [Editor Overview](../basics/editor-overview.md) section.

 ## Preview scene